ragil1114/bookWorm-projectRepo/README.md

 # Bookworm Project

 Bookworm is a simple web application for book choice reccomendations.
-The goal of the app if for the user to be able to search for books by title, author, and genre.
+The goal of the app is for the user to be able to search for books by title, author, and genre.
+Users will be able to add books to their bookshelf for what they have read, what they are currently reading, and what they would like to read on their wishlist.

 ## Contributors
 - Rahil Gilani